Description and Details

 Due to the wear, the reverse side shows some of the original cast lines however they are not significant and cannot be seen when in use.

-We aim to overemphasize and state these issues to avoid disappointment and thus please rest assured they are not significant nor affect usage of the items.
+We aim to overemphasize and state these issues to avoid disappointment and thus please rest assured they are not significant nor affect the usage of the items.

 Please refer to the photographs to examine the condition in further detail.